TheDonMega/my_ai_project/README.md

 4. **Memory issues**: Increase Docker memory limits in `docker-compose.yml`
 5. **Ollama connection issues**: Ensure Ollama is running locally with `ollama serve`
 6. **Model not found**: Pull the base model with `ollama pull llama2`
+7. **Training fails**: Make sure to select a model from the dropdown before training
+8. **Streaming not working**: Check that the selected model is running

 ### Debug Commands